Llorando se fue

-According to Gonzalo Hermosa, Los Kjarkas had based "Llorando se fue" on a small, nostalgic Andean melody.
-Their song in Spanish was written in a sad and slow Saya rhythm, which is a type of Afro-Bolivian music.
+According to Gonzalo Hermosa, Los Kjarkas had based Llorando se fue on a small, nostalgic Andean melody.
+Their song, sung in Spanish, was written in a sad and slow Saya rhythm, which is a type of Afro-Bolivian music.

 The original recording featured an A motif of 3 bars and a B motif of 4 bars, shown here transposed to the key of A minor:

 The irregular 3-bar length of the A motif is a distinctive feature that was retained in "Lambada", though some other versions have padded the motif to a more conventional 4 bars.
 "On the Floor" takes such an approach, and omits the B motif entirely.

-By 1990, Los Kjarkas authorized the translation of the song to 42 languages.
+By 1990, Los Kjarkas had authorized the translation of the song to 42 languages.
 They also performed a Spanish-Japanese bilingual version of the song (keeping the Saya rhythm) in concerts and for the music video made in 1990.
 The bilingual version was recorded on their 1996 album Sentimiento Andino, Volume 2 and on their 2001 compilation album 30 Años Sólo Se Vive Una Vez, Volume 1.
 Los Kjarkas also re-recorded "Llorando se fue" as an upbeat dance version for their 1991 album Tecno Kjarkas (Tecno Andino) and in 2010 with the Bolivian group Voltaje.